ajh/ajh.github.io/_drafts/vim_map_config.md

 * none
 * `<leader>` (in my case comma)
 * Control (like `<c-p>` for CtrlP)
+* Alt? vim doesn't seem to use this at all
 * [ and ] for motions

 Also modes can come into play and maps can be scoped to a buffer.

+Some things to note:

+Since my leader is comma, I can only reach that with my right hand.

+What control characters are available?
+See `:help normal-index`

+In normal mode: h, i, j, m, n, p, k.

+h,i,m

+k, and j for my movements
+p for cntrl p
+n for nerdtree
+? for zoomwin
+? for tagbar
+? for buffergator

+# TODO:

+use meta keys instead of control keys because most control keys aready do stuff.

+But for OS X I need to map the funny chars to meta chars, like:

+    :map œ <M-Q>

+    :map <M-Q> :echom 'meta Q'<CR>
+    :map <A-Q> :echom 'alt Q'<CR>

 # Philosophy